How the estate was formed

 He felt that ploughing destroyed the soil’s natural structure, the soil food-web, and just served to expose the seed bank the farmer had so carefully ploughed the year before.

-Some five years ago, at Bisterne, we joined the growing ranks of no-till operators – meaning that we drill directly into the stubble of previous crops without ploughing.
+Some ten years ago, at Bisterne, we joined the growing ranks of no-till operators – meaning that we drill directly into the stubble of previous crops without ploughing.
 We control weeds with sprays, but these are usually fairly simple weed-killers.
 Yes, it involved an entirely new approach, yes, we made mistakes, yes there were times when the decision to go no-till seemed dangerously misplaced – and yes, the neighbours ever so politely thought we were mad to try it on light sandy soil…but we are seeing the soil’s organic content rise, we are seeing the soil drain better and become less compacted.
 We’ve saved diesel; we get onto the fields after harvest in a more timely fashion and our yields are holding up.
 So far, no regrets!

 We have invited about 25 beehives onto the estate and welcome them as barometers of the health of the land.
 The hives are tended by their knowledgeable owners.